NVIDIA/NVTX/README.md

 Both 64-bit and 32-bit processes are supported.
 There are no restrictions on CPU architecture.

+NVTX *may* work on other POSIX-like platforms, but support is not guaranteed.
 NVTX relies on the platform's standard API to load a dynamic library (.dll) or shared object (.so).
-Platforms with this functionality disabled cannot work with NVTX.
+Platforms without dynamic library functionality cannot support NVTX.

 NVTX is _not_ supported in GPU code, such as `__device__` functions in CUDA.
 While NVTX for GPU may intuitively seem useful, keep in mind that GPUs are best utilized with thousands or millions of threads running the same function in parallel.
 A tool tracing ranges in every thread would produce an unreasonably large amount of data, and would incur large performance overhead to manage this data.
 Efficient instrumentation of CUDA GPU code is possible with the [pmevent](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#miscellaneous-instructions-pmevent) PTX instruction, which can be monitored by hardware performance counters with no overhead.